 An enabling environment for nutrition is necessary to advance effective nutrition-specific or nutrition-sensitive programming.
-TA providers support partners in assembling key stakeholders, gathering and analyzing evidence, identifying the desired nutrition impact and developing the necessary legislation, policies, plans and guidelines to achieve this nutrition impact.
+TA providers support partners in assembling key stakeholders, gathering and analysing evidence, identifying the desired nutrition impact and developing the necessary legislation, policies, plans, and guidelines to achieve this nutrition impact.

-\checkmark Considerations for addressing gender equality - Enabling environment 1.
-The SUN Movement checklist, and its gender-specific components, is used to guide the development of national and/or subnational multi-sectoral nutrition plans.
-4 The role of women/girls in nutrition is considered and consciously reflected when designing legislation, policies, plans and guidelines.
-This could mean during discussion with stakeholders and/or in document drafts, there is m of, for example: Women's access to, and control over, resources (including income) Women's and men's understanding of the importance of good nutrition Women's involvement in decision-making in the household, in the community and in government http://docs.scalingupnutrition.org/wp-content/uploads/2016/12/Scaling-Up-Nutrition-Quality-nationalplan-checklist.pdf
+Considerations for addressing gender equality - Enabling environment

+- The SUN Movement checklist, and its gender-specific components, is used to guide the development of national and/or subnational multisectoral nutrition plans. - 2.
+The role of women/girls in nutrition is considered and consciously reflected on when designing legislation, policies, plans and guidelines.
+This could mean that during discussion with stakeholders and/or in document drafts, there is mention of, for example: - Women's access and control over resources (including income) - Women's and men's understanding of the importance of good nutrition

+&lt;sup>5 For the SUN Movement checklist for nutrition plan development, see: http://docs.scalingupnutrition.org/wp-content/uploads/2016/12/Scaling-Up-Nutrition-Quality-national-plan-checklist.pdf